Apidog

 Axios officail website

-What Body and Header Can you Use with GET Request?
+What Body and Header Can You Use with GET Request?

 When making a GET request using Axios, the HTTP specification does not typically include a request body.
 However, there are scenarios where you might need to send data along with your GET request.
 Let’s explore how you can achieve this: